glasser/vote.davidglasser.net/content/post/my-biases.md

 I generally think that government has a role in creating a more equal and fair society, and that one powerful mechanism of achieving that goal is via progressive taxation and the creation of social safety nets.
-On the whole I tend to vote in favor of most taxes and bonds.
+On the whole I tend to vote in favor of most taxes and bonds, especially renewing existing expiring taxes.
 I believe that the restrictions written into the California constitution by anti-tax forces in Proposition 13 and its cohort have had a corrosive force on the state, and wish they did not force so much of Californian financial decision-making into the ballot box.

-I endeavor to support equality and justice for people of all races, religions, genders, sexual orientations, classes, etc. I do my best to be a good ally, though that is an ongoing process, not a status I can claim.
+I endeavor to support equality and justice for people of all races, religions, genders and gender identities, sexual orientations, classes, etc. I do my best to be a good ally, though that is an ongoing process, not a status I can claim.

 I am a strong supporter of abortion rights, marriage equality, trans rights, and gun control.